Richard Henry Dana Jr.: Career

-On September 22, 1836, Dana arrived back in Massachusetts.
-He thereupon enrolled at what is now Harvard Law School, then called the Dane Law School.
-Graduated in 1837, he was admitted to the bar in 1840. and went on to specialize in maritime law.
+Dana went on to specialize in maritime law.
 In the October 1839 issue of a magazine, he took a local judge, one of his own instructors in law school, to task for letting off a ship's captain and mate with a slap on the wrist for murdering the ship's cook, beating him to death for not "laying hold" of a piece of equipment.
 The judge had sentenced the captain to ninety days in jail and the mate to thirty days.

 In 1841, Dana published The Seaman's Friend, which became a standard reference on the legal rights and responsibilities of sailors.
 He defended many common seamen in court.

 During his voyages he had kept a diary, and in 1840 (coinciding with his admission to the bar) he published a memoir, Two Years Before the Mast.
 The term "before the mast" refers to sailors' quarters, which were located in the forecastle (the ship's bow), officers' quarters being near the stern.
 His writing evinces his later sympathy for the oppressed.
 With the California Gold Rush later in the decade, Two Years Before the Mast would become highly sought after as one of the few sources of information on California.

-Dana became a prominent abolitionist, helping to found the anti-slavery Free Soil Party in 1848, and represented the fugitive slave Anthony Burns in Boston in 1854.
+Dana became a prominent abolitionist, helping to found the anti-slavery Free Soil Party in 1848 and representing the fugitive slave Anthony Burns in Boston in 1854.
 He was a member of the Boston Vigilance Committee, an organization that assisted fugitive slaves.

 In 1853, Dana represented William T. G. Morton in Morton's attempt to establish that he discovered the "anaesthetic properties of ether".

 In 1859, while the U.S. Senate was considering whether the United States should try to annex the Spanish possession of Cuba, Dana traveled there and visited Havana, a sugar plantation, a bullfight, and various churches, hospitals, schools, and prisons, a trip documented in his book To Cuba and Back.